This year, I have gotten more messages about one specific subject than anything else by far.

 Second: these gurus are taking advantage of ambitious, hard-working young people who want to work for themselves.
 There are better, legitimate ways to make money and find independence.

 Third: you can learn marketing yourself, without paying anybody for anything.
-Actually, you can even get paid to learn digital marketing…which is better than spending thousands with these hustlers.
+Actually, you can even get paid to learn digital marketing…which is better than spending thousands on some hustler’s course.

 You can make good money in agencies…